leap-laboratories/PIZZA/README.md

 local_attributor.cleanup()
 ```

-### APILLMAttributor
+### OpenAIAttributor

-`APILLMAttributor` uses the OpenAI API to compute attributions.
+`OpenAIAttributor` uses the OpenAI API to compute attributions.
 Given that gradients are not accessible, the attributor perturbs the input with a given `PerturbationStrategy` and measures the magnitude of change of the generated output with an `attribution_strategy`.

 The `compute_attributions` method:
 1. Sends a chat completion request to the OpenAI API.